Ain't Misbehavin' (song): Recordings

 Waller re-recorded the song with vocals for the 1943 movie Stormy Weather.
-Waller's recording received the Grammy Hall of Fame Award during 1984.
+Waller's recording received the Grammy Hall of Fame Award in 1984.
 In 2001, it was one of 365 Songs of the Century selected by the RIAA, and it was one of fifty recordings selected for inclusion in the National Recording Registry by the Library of Congress in 2004.

 "Ain't Misbehavin has been recorded by many other performers over the years.
-Johnnie Ray's version scored No. 17 in the UK Singles Chart during May 1956.
+Johnnie Ray's version scored No. 17 in the UK Singles Chart in May 1956.
 In 1960, Tommy Bruce and the Bruisers had a number 3 hit in the UK Singles Chart with their cover version of the song.
-During 1976, Leon Redbone performed the song on Saturday Night Live.
+In 1976, Leon Redbone performed the song on Saturday Night Live.

 It served as the title song of the successful 1978 musical Ain't Misbehavin'.
 Country music artist Hank Williams Jr. recorded a version for his 1985 studio album Five-O. Released as a single, the song peaked at No. 1 on Billboards Hot Country Singles chart and earned Williams a Grammy Award nomination for Best Country Vocal Performance, Male.